Angle Icon

 Assessment

-• Likely cervical strain (whiplash); no immediate evidence of fracture or intracranial injury based on initial exam.
+• Cervical strain (whiplash); no immediate evidence of fracture or intracranial injury based on initial exam.

 Plan

-Another common complain found in the ED is the possible chest pain scenario.
+Another common complaint found in the ED is the possible chest pain scenario.
 Here's a sample:

 Subjective